microsoft/vscode-dev-containers/containers/kubernetes-helm-minikube/README.md

 ## Ingress and port forwarding

-When configuring ingress for your Kubernetes cluster, note that by default Kubernetes will bind to an IP-based interface rather than localhost or all interfaces.
+When configuring ingress for your Kubernetes cluster, note that by default Kubernetes will bind to a specific interface's IP rather than localhost or all interfaces.
 This is why you need to use the Kubernetes Node's IP when connecting - even if there's only one Node as in the case of Minikube.
 Port forwarding in Remote - Containers will allow you to specify `<ip>:<port>` in either the `forwardPorts` property or through the port forwarding UI in VS Code.

 However, GitHub Codespaces does not yet support this capability, so you'll need to use `kubectl` to forward the port to localhost.
-This adds minimal overhead since everything is on the same machine, but the Codespaces team is looking to add this capability to resolve the problem.
+This adds minimal overhead since everything is on the same machine.
 E.g.:

 ```bash
 kubectl port-forward service/ingress-nginx 80:80